Anders Johan Lexell: Foreign trip

 Lexell departed St. Petersburg in late July 1780 on a sailing ship and via Swinemünde arrived in Berlin, where he stayed for a month and travelled to Potsdam, seeking in vain for an audience with King Frederick II.
 In September he left for Bavaria, visiting Leipzig, Göttingen, and Mannheim.
-In October he traveled to Straßbourg and then to Paris, where he spent the winter.
+In October he traveled to Straßbourg and then to Paris, which proved to be the most important stop of his journey.
+He spent five months there, actively participating in the work of the Paris Royal Academy of Sciences and meeting the leading French mathematicians of the day.
+His impressions of the Academy and its members are preserved in the 27 letters he wrote to Johann Euler during the trip.
 In March 1781 he moved to London.
 In August he left London for Belgium, where he visited Flanders and Brabant, then moved to the Netherlands, visited The Hague, Amsterdam, and Saardam, and then returned to Germany in September.
 He visited Hamburg and then boarded a ship in Kiel to sail to Sweden; he spent three days in Copenhagen on the way.
 In Sweden he spent time in his native city Åbo, and also visited Stockholm, Uppsala, and Åland.
 In early December 1781 Lexell returned to St. Petersburg, after having travelled for almost a year and a half.

 There are 28 letters in the archive of the academy that Lexell wrote during the trip to Johann Euler, while the official reports that Euler wrote to the Director of the academy, Domashnev, were lost.
 However, unofficial letters to Johann Euler often contain detailed descriptions of places and people whom Lexell had met, and his impressions.
+Lexell returned to St. Petersburg in early December 1781 very satisfied with his trip, and the Academy was equally pleased to have him back.

 Last years

 Lexell became very attached to Leonhard Euler, who lost his sight in his last years but continued working using his elder son Johann Euler to read for him.
 Lexell helped Leonhard Euler greatly, especially in applying mathematics to physics and astronomy.
 He helped Euler to write calculations and prepare papers.
 On 18 September 1783, after a lunch with his family, during a conversation with Lexell about the newly discovered Uranus and its orbit, Euler felt sick.
 He died a few hours later.

 After Euler's passing, Academy Director, Princess Dashkova, appointed Lexell in 1783 Euler's successor.
 Lexell became a corresponding member of the Turin Royal Academy, and the London Board of Longitude put him on the list of scientists receiving its proceedings.

-Lexell did not enjoy his position for long: he died on 30 November 1784.
+Lexell did not enjoy his position for long: he died on 11 December 1784 of a progressive malignant fever.